 This was a very subtle transition of understanding.
-When I was secular, I believed that people were responsible for their own actions but when I became a Christian this was slowly replaced with a new and more dangerous form of understanding, that God is to blame for everything.
+When I was secular, I believed that people were responsible for their own actions but when I became religious this was slowly replaced with a new and more dangerous form of understanding, that God is to blame for everything.

-I found that most people that call themselves Christian follow this understanding.
-How it works is simple:
+I found that most religious people follow this understanding and how it works is simple:

-- If something bad happens to Christians, then:
+- If something bad happens to religious people, then:

 - God is testing you

 - It’s a blessing from God in disguise

 - God has a plan, and this is part of it, (He’s Mysterious)

 - God is closing a door so he can open another door